 - Submit an application for citizenship to the Ministry of Foreign Affairs.

-- Along with the application you will need to submit a list of documents, like the current passport, evidence of residence in Armenia, and criminal background check.
+- Along with the application you will need to submit a list of documents, like the current passport, evidence of residence in Armenia, and criminal background check. (the list changes, so I recommend checking with the ministry at the time)

 - As a final step, you must take an oath of loyalty to the Republic of Armenia.
 The person reads the loyalty oath in the Armenian language and signs it.
 The text basically says that the person swears to be loyal to the Republic of Armenia and comply with laws, including the Armenian Constitution.
 The person also swears to defend the independence and territorial integrity of Armenia and to respect our language and traditions.